Decomposition of the longest element of the Weyl group using factors corresponding to the highest roots: Introduction

 Let $\varPhi$ be a root system of a finite Weyl group $W$ with simple roots $\Delta = \{\alpha_1, \dots, \alpha_n \}$ and the corresponding simple reflections $S = \{s_{\alpha_1}, \dots, s_{\alpha_n} \}$, $\varPhi^+$ be the subset of positive roots in $\varPhi$.

 For $w \in W$, define $l(w)$ (resp., $l_a(w)$) to be the minimal number of factors occurring amongst all expressions of $w$ as a product of simple reflections $S$ (resp., reflections).
 The function $l$ (resp., $l_a$) is called the standard (resp., absolute) length function of $(W, S)$.
-An expression $w = s_1\dots s_n$ with $s_i \in S$ and $n = l(w)$ is called a {\it reduced expression} for w.
+An expression $w = s_1\dots s_n$ with $s_i \in S$ and $n = l(w)$ is called a {\it reduced expression} for $w$.

-In the finite Weyl group $W$ there exists an element $w_0 \in W$ sending the subset of positive roots $\varPhi^+$ to the subset of negative roots $\varPhi^-$.
+There exists an element $w_0 \in W$ sending the subset of positive roots $\varPhi^+$ to the subset of negative roots $\varPhi^-$.
 Such an element $w_0$ is unique in $W$.
 The length $l(w_0)$ coincides with the number of roots in $\varPhi^+$.
 No other element of $W$ has such a large length as $w_0$.
-So, the element is said to be the {\it longest element}.
-The element $w_0$ transforms the fundamental chamber $C$ to the fundamental chamber $-C$, $w_0$ is involution and
+So, the element $w_0$ is said to be the {\it longest element}.
+The element $w_0$ transforms the fundamental chamber $C$ to the chamber $-C$, $w_0$ is involution and

 The element $w_0$ is the unique element $w \in W$ satisfying the condition